nebulaa/christmas-challenge-2024/README.md

 <br>

 # 💬 Questions?
-Feel free to open an issue in this repo or reach out to us on [discord](discord.gg/crazyco).
+Feel free to use the discussion tab on this repo or reach out to us on [discord](discord.gg/crazyco).
 We’re excited to see your creative solutions!

 Good luck, and may the best coder win! 🎄✨